 Just like your elementary school teacher reminded you, “Don’t forget your punctuation marks!”
 However, she might not have let you know that some rules for punctuation are not very cut and dry.
 One example of an instance where the punctuation police might differ is the comma.
 What do you think about the following examples?
 Which […]

-The School of Education at Virginia International University will be hosting its inaugural Conference on Language, Learning, and Culture (CLLC) on April 11-12, 2014, with the goal of sharing best practices and emerging trends in these closely intertwined areas.
-This year’s theme, Innovations at the Intersection of Language, Learning, and Culture, intends to frame educational […]
+The School of Education at Fairfax University of America will be hosting its inaugural Conference on Language, Learning, and Culture (CLLC) on April 11-12, 2014, with the goal of sharing best practices and emerging trends in these closely intertwined areas.
+This year’s theme, Innovations at the Intersection of Language, Learning, and Culture, intends to frame […]

 enigma (noun): something hard to understand or explain Examples: 1.
 The professor’s lecture was an enigma to the class.
 2. I always feel very sleepy in my 6:20pm class, but then I go home and play video games for hours afterward.
 It’s the greatest enigma of my life!